A priority for people and our business

 We believe that the health of our planet depends on bolder action across all segments of society, from governments to companies to environmental organizations to consumers.
 The need for people everywhere to work together to create a healthy planet is not up for debate, nor is it optional—for any of us.
 We feel an urgency to act to protect the resources that we all share and depend on to create a better future.

-We take a holistic approach to addressing environmental issues, looking at ways to minimize the impacts of both our direct operations and our broader supply chain.
+We take a holistic approach to addressing environmental issues and enriching communities, looking at ways to minimize the impacts of both our direct operations and our broader supply chain.
 We do this by:

 Improving manufacturing at mills and laundries: The processes behind making a piece of clothing affect both the environment and people in the surrounding communities.
 Traditional fabric mills use a great deal of water and chemicals, and wastewater must be treated to protect ecosystems and nearby communities.
 Laundries also require a great deal of water and pose pollution risks.
 We are working with fabric mills and laundries to improve practices, and we are pursuing partnerships across our supply chain to reduce water and chemicals use.